-Once again it’s early Sunday morning, only today it’s also Easter, and many churches will be celebrating the resurrection of Christ today, even though his body was still in the grave and did not rise till early tomorrow.
+Once again it’s early Sunday morning, only today it’s also Easter, and many churches will be celebrating the resurrection of Christ today.

 I sip black coffee while thinking white thoughts.

 What ever happened to Passover and the Passover meal the early churches fought hard to preserve?
 Why does our Pastor never speak of these things?
 These early church father things.
 As I drive around today, will I see red on the doorposts of christian homes?
-Or will I see yards full of christians searching for eggs laid by bunnies?
-What is this insanity that is typical of why I’ve left the modern church?
+Or will I see yards full of Christians searching for eggs laid by bunnies?
+What is this insanity that is typical of the modern church?

 There were five of us gathered for a Christian Passover meal and Communion at my house this last Friday night.
 It was hard to pull together even that many people.
 A fellow blogger in England shared with me how she sat alone in her Christian Passover meal, just her and the Lord, the best company of all, but she knew of no one else to share with.
 What a sad reflection on today’s church.